peteryzhang6/HAIxTech/README.md

 # HAIxTech
 *This is merely a theory.
-I may not fully understand the behavior of materials used within this project, thus errors will occur and needed to be fixed.*
+I may not fully understand the behavior of the physical materials used within this project, thus errors will occur and needed to be fixed.*

 **Please use text editor that supports WikiLink, like Obsidian, for best experience.**